 Students must realize that undergraduate studies do not guarantee admission to any professional school, nor do they directly prepare students to score successfully on any of the various admissions tests (e.g. MCAT, LSAT, DAT, GRE, VAT, OAT).

 Schools of veterinary science often specify courses which undergraduates must complete before admission to professional programs.
 Schools of optometry expect undergraduate concentrations in mathematics and/or the sciences (biology, chemistry, physics).
-Requirements for admission to schools of pharmacy, podiatry, and chiropractic and to physicians’ assistant programs resemble pre-med requirements in many respects, yet show differences.
-Students interested in any of these programs should consult with one of the Pre-Health Professions Advisers.

 The Pre-Law Advisory Committee includes in its membership Dr. Averell Manes, Department of Social Sciences, Dr. Kevin Gutzman, Department of History, and Dr. Charles Mullaney and Dr. Terrence Dwyer of the Division of Justice and Law Administration, Ancell School of Business.

 A broad education in the liberal arts is considered to be better preparation for the study of law than a rigid, specialized program of study.
 Pre-law studies should include the social sciences, the humanities, and basic courses (at least) in the natural sciences.
 Facility in written and oral expression is essential to the successful study and practice of law.

 Acceptance into law school depends upon the requirements specified by individual institutions and aptitude for legal study as measured by the Law School Admissions Test (LSAT).
 It is important for students to realize that undergraduate studies do not guarantee admission to law school, nor do they directly prepare students to score successfully on the LSAT.